 Yesterday my friend Nelly Guinand invited me to meet with her at the Miami Book Fair International.
 It was the last day of the fair, so I made an exception in my super busy schedule and went there.

 Not that I’m a diva.
 As every year, I’m in the peak of my working season.
-Besides that, the internet in my house had been absolutely crazy lately and my laptop is kind of crazy too and for “planetary” reasons I cannot replace it until November 27.
+Besides that, the internet in my house had been absolutely crazy lately and my laptop is kind of crazy too and for “planetary” reasons (Mercury is currently retrograding) I cannot replace it until November 27.

 In the middle of this “crisis”, I decided to take it easy and go to the book fair to meet with my friend.
 After all, she’s better than the Bach flower therapy rescue remedy and I always have fun with her.